Boort: Sporting activities

 Boort is known as The Northern Oasis.
 Lake Boort is central to the town and is used for water sports including skiing, sailing, duck hunting, fishing and swimming.

 Boort has an Australian rules football team, Boort Football, Hockey, Netball Club competes in the North Central Football League.
 Notable players from Boort are VFL Brownlow Medallist John Schultz.
 The team previously recruited ex-AFL player Lance Picioane.
 The club colours are black and white.

 Golfers play at the Boort Golf Club on Charlton Road.

 Infrastructure

 The Post Office opened on 14 August 1874, and the railway arrived in 1883.

-Boort has a hospital, pharmacy, P-12 school, butcher shop, newsagent, hairdresser, supermarket, hardware store, tyre service, mechanic and community centre.
+Boort has a hospital, pharmacy, P-12 school, butcher shop, newsagent, hairdresser, supermarket, hardware store, tyre service, mechanic, veterinary service and community centre.